gauravyadav673/HandDraw/README.md

         touchDrawView.setBGColor(Color.BLUE);// for changing background color
         touchDrawView.setStrokeWidth(20f);// for changing stroke width

-	touchDrawView.clear();//for clearing the whole view(it can be redone by using redo function) touchDrawView.undo();//for undoing last stroke
+	touchDrawView.clear();//for clearing the whole view(can be redone by using redo function) touchDrawView.undo();//for undoing last stroke
 	touchDrawView.redo();//for redoing latest changes

-	touchDrawView.saveFile(folderName, fileName)/*saves the current view in .jpeg format with filename given and under the 						foldername given here*/

-	touchDrawView.getFile()//returns current view in Bitmap format After adding this to your project you can enjoy your custom handDraw view.
+	touchDrawView.saveFile(folderName, fileName)//saves the current view in .jpeg format touchDrawView.getFile()//returns current view in Bitmap format After adding this to your project you can enjoy your custom handDraw view.